antfu/vscode-iconify/README.md

 ### TODO

 - Config/command to toggle display
-- Change Icon size for Dark/Light theme
+- Change Icon color for Dark/Light theme
-- Config to enable/disable some collections
+- ✅ Config to enable/disable some collections
 - Config for delimiters